Karl Jaspers Forum, Target Article 16, 16 March 1999

 in different epochs; moreover, every act of

-higher, so that it is bound to change in the
+so that our consciousness is bound to change in the course of reflection, which resembles the

 situation with quantum mechanics, with an